 What Is the United MileagePlus Explorer Card From Chase?

 As its name implies, the United MileagePlus Explorer Card from Chase is an airlines rewards card for those with good credit.
 The card offers double miles on all United ticket purchases and one mile per dollar on other purchases.
 Miles never expire.
-Each year, once you spend $25,000 in purchases, you’ll receive 10,000 bonus miles.
-As a signup bonus, cardmembers can earn 30,000 bonus miles after they spend $1,000 in the first three months of account opening.
+As a signup bonus, cardmembers can earn 40,000 bonus miles after they spend $2,000 in the first three months of account opening.
 They can also earn 5,000 bonus miles just for adding an authorized user who makes a purchase in the first three months.
 This promotion is not available to cardmembers who received a bonus for this credit card within the last 24 months.

 Perhaps the biggest perk is that cardmembers can redeem their miles to book a MileagePlus Standard Award for any available seat, with no blackout dates or restrictions.
 If the ticket is for sale, you can buy it with miles.